-Description Initializes an Encina transaction log, mirrored by one physical volume are file-spec_restart and file-spec_restart.bak, respectively.
+Description Initializes an Encina transaction log, mirrored by one physical volume file-spec_restart and file-spec_restart.bak, respectively.

 The command also creates restart and backup files.
-You can explicitly name these files; otherwise, the default restart file and backup restart file names backup-file no backup restart file is specified, the default path is
+You can explicitly name these files; otherwise, the default restart file and backup restart file names are backup-file backup restart file is specified, the default path is derived